awillinger-tgm/JNDIscover/docs/snippets.rst

 To run one of the operations, run the jar file like so:

-java -jar JNDiscover-rxx.yyyyyy.jar <Operation>
+java -jar JNDiscover-rxx.yyyyyy.jar <operation> <host:port>

-Whereas <Operation> is one of the following:
+Whereas <operation> is one of the following:

 ========================== =======================================
 Operation                  Executes